zxsanny/HashHunters/Roadmap.md

+# Roadmap
-# Minimal Value Product
+## Stage 1 Minimal Value Product.

+#### Product

 Trader helper which provides

- enhanced manual trading: autoraise stop loss levels, autotrading based on indicators and support/resistance levels scalping trading.
+- Enhanced manual trading: trailing stop loss and stop-buy
+- Autotrading based on indicators and support/resistance levels (notification mode and real trading mode)
+- Scalping trading

+#### Target auditory

+Inner usage

+#### User Stories

+Store all possible currency pairs from currency exchanges.
+For MVP use one exchange, https://bittrex.com

+Choose first 200 most capitalized coins from API https://coinmarketcap.com + first 100 top volume from bittrex and store OHLC for them from bittrex automatically and periodically to mongodb capped collection.

+Coin search and display it on chart view.
+(Use and embed https://tradingview.com charts in iframe).
+If OHLC data didn't downloaded yet, download and store it.

+Display current buy position on charts (Via tradingview config for charts in iframe)

+Technical analysis (TA): Detecting market: bull or bear

-Basic chart view (Utilize tradingview), displaying trading posture on charts.
-Manual trading.
-Calculate and display indicators: MACD, MA, RSI, Bollinger bands.
-Calculate support and resistance levels.
-Autotrading - scalping trading, autoraising stop loss order, autosuggest sell and buy based on indicators and levels.
+TA: Calculate and display indicators: MACD, MA, RSI, Bollinger bands.

-# Roadmap
+TA: Calculate support and resistance levels.

+Trailing stop loss and trailing stop buy orders, settings for it

+Scalping trading, quick profit strategy and TA indicators strategy, using trailing stop loss and buy orders.

 | Rough Term | Milestone                                       | User Stories                                                 |
 | ---------- | :---------------------------------------------- | ------------------------------------------------------------ |